vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:attribute:: props

       This attribute holds all the frame's properties as a dict.
-Note that frame properties are fairly non-sensical as a concept for audio due to an arbitrary number of samples being lumped together.
+Note that audio frame properties are fairly non-sensical as a concept for audio due to an arbitrary number of samples being lumped together and rarely used.

    .. py:method:: copy()